marsup13/cloud-computing-tp1/Readme.md

     * Target type: `instance`
     * Health check path: `/cluster1` or `/cluster2`
 * Second step
-    * Choose the instances that belong to the cluster
+    * Register the instances that belong to the cluster
 ### Load Balancer
 * Type: `Application Load Balancer`
 * Step1: default configuration is fine, but be awared of choosing the avaliablility zone that the instances stay at.